Skip to Content

 9. Kei apple fruit

-Kei apple fruit is a type of apple that is grown in the southern part of Japan.
+Kei apple fruit is native to Southern Africa.
 It has a round shape, and it is usually green or yellow in color.
-The Kei apple fruit can be eaten as it is, or it can be used to create various desserts.
+The Kei apple fruit can be eaten as it is, or it can be used for desserts.

-Knobby Russet apples are one of the fruits that start with K, and are a variety of apple that have an elongated shape.
+Knobby Russet apples are a variety of apples that have an elongated shape.
 They are also known as the “long apple.”
 They have a distinct, coarse texture and are often used in cooking.
+The Knobby Russet apple was first discovered in Susex, England, in 1819.

-The knobby russet apple was first discovered in 1826 by a farmer named James Gourley in Canada.
-The name is derived from the word “russet,” which means to turn brown or grayish-brown in color.
+DID YOU KNOW?
+The name of Knobby Russet apple is derived from the word “russet,” which means to turn brown or grayish-brown in color.

 12. Keitt mango